Quantum spin systems on infinite lattices: The Gel'fand-Naimark-Segal construction

 \begin{exercise} Let $\alg{A} = M_2(\mathbb{C})$.
 For $A \in \alg{A}$, write $A_{ij}$ for the corresponding matrix elements.
 Define $\rho(A) = A_{11}$ and $\sigma(A) = \lambda A_{11} + (1-\lambda) A_{22}$, where $0 < \lambda < 1$.
 Show that $\rho$ and $\sigma$ are states and find the corresponding GNS representations.
 Also show that in the first case the representation is irreducible, while in the second case the GNS representation can be written as the direct sum of two irreducible representations. \end{exercise}

 In Exercise~\ref{ex:gnsrep} we obtained GNS representations for different states of $M_2(\mathbb{C})$.
 Note that in the notation of that exercise, $\rho$ is a pure state, while $\sigma$ is mixed.
 The corresponding GNS representation of $\rho$ is irreducible, while that of $\sigma$ is reducible.
 This is in fact a general and very useful result: \begin{theorem} Let $\alg{A}$ be a $C^*$-algebra and $\omega$ a state on $\alg{A}$.
 Then the corresponding GNS representation $(\pi, \mc{H}, \Omega)$ is irreducible if and only if $\omega$ is pure. \end{theorem} \begin{proof} Suppose that $\omega$ is pure but $(\pi, \mc{H}, \Omega)$ is not irreducible.
 Then there is some non-zero $T \in \pi(\alg{A})'$.
 It follows that $T^*$ also commutes with every $\pi(A)$ and hence $T+T^*$ is in the commutant.
-Because there is a non-trivial self-adjoint element in the commutant, it follows that there must be a non-trivial projection $P$ there as well.\footnote{One can take the \emph{spectral projections} of $T + T^*$.
-This is a generalisation of the eigenvalue decomposition in linear algebra.
-If $A = A^*$ is a self-adjoint matrix we know that we can diagonalize it and write $A = \sum_{i=1}^k \lambda_k P_k$, where $\lambda_k$ are the eigenvalues and $P_k$ the projections on the corresponding eigenspace.
-For operators on infinite Hilbert spaces the spectrum is not always discrete and one can have spectral projections associated to, e.g., intervals.} Consider a linear functional $\varphi$ defined by
+Because there is a non-trivial self-adjoint element in the commutant, it follows that there must be a non-trivial projection $P$ there as well, by the spectral theorem.
+Consider a linear functional $\varphi$ defined by

 This functional is non-zero because $P$ commutes with $\pi(\alg{A})$ and $\Omega$ is cyclic for $\pi_\omega$.
 Moreover, it is clearly positive and we have

 with Theorem~\ref{thm:stateineq}.
 Hence $\varphi$ is majorised by $\omega$.
 On the other hand, it is easy to check that $\varphi$ is not a multiple of $\omega$.
 This is in contradiction with the purity of $\omega$ (see also Remark~\ref{rem:pureequiv}).